DevAseel/aura/README.md

 ## Running validations

-To run the validations you can either run the file `env.ts` or include it before application run step in `package.json`:
+To run the validations, you can either run the file `env.ts` or include it before application run step in `package.json`:

 ```json
 "start": "node dist/env.js && ..."